AjithJoemon007/MSc.Computer_Science/README.md

 * Notes & Experiments

-As my coursework progresses, this repository will continue to grow with new topics, projects, and learning resources.
+As my coursework progresses, this repository will continue to grow with new topics, projects and learning resources.

 ## 🛠 Technologies